 Who Should Use Each

-SaaS Pegasus — Python developers who want to ship fast and have $249.
-At typical contractor rates, the time savings on the first week alone are worth 10x the cost.
+SaaS Pegasus — Python developers who want to ship fast and have budget for a paid starter.
+The value case is strongest when teams, billing, onboarding, emails, background tasks, and deployment docs would otherwise consume the first several build days.
 Ideal for: indie hackers, B2B SaaS founders, Python teams with a product to build.

 djaodjin — Developers who need multi-tenant billing without the cost.
 Takes more configuration than Pegasus but the billing and access control system is production-proven.
 Ideal for: bootstrapped projects, teams that want full source control without a license.